Lerwick’s Fine Victorian Town Hall Is Reborn

 The architectural style of the Town Hall echoes the Flemish Gothic tradition, which was commonly adopted in civic buildings elsewhere at that time.
-It is a good example of its kind; but the way in which it was decorated made it very special indeed.
+It's a good example of its kind; but the way in which it was decorated made it very special indeed.

 The promoters of the project hadn’t just wanted to create space for events and office workers.
-From the very beginning, they wanted the building’s decoration to tell Shetland’s story.
+From the very beginning, they wanted the building’s decoration to express the islands' history.
 A separate committee was established to plan and carry through a decorative scheme.
-Among its members was a businessman, Arthur Laurenson (1832-90) who was immersed in history, had a comprehensive knowledge of the Norse sagas and studied linguistics.
+Among its members was a businessman, Arthur Laurenson (1832-90) who was immersed in historical research, had a comprehensive knowledge of the Norse sagas and studied linguistics.

 There was to be more stained glass on the staircase, where an impressive window depicts Earl of Morton, Grand Master Mason of Scotland, delivering a lecture on Freemasonry.